 Ultimately, a smart hub will make it easy for you to navigate numerous smart devices throughout your home.
 The best smart home hubs have the most modern features and capabilities, reasonable prices and easy apps. that don't take away too many of your device's application tools.

 According to Icontrol, 2015 was the second year in a row consumers said security is one of the biggest reasons to look into home automation.
-Check out the best home security systems and the best home alarm systems to make sure your home is safe, whether you're there or away.
+To ensure your home is protected from intruders, consult our buyer's guide to home security systems to make sure your home is safe, whether you're there or away.